 A new year is a great time to reflect on the need to upskill yourself over the next 12 months.
 Why?
 Because whatever stage you're at in your career, you need to avoid getting swept aside by the tide of history.
+Whether its getting to grips with the latest developments in digital typography, learning some basic coding, or making the most of the awesome new collaboration tools (opens in new tab) by working with other creatives, there are plenty of ways to make yourself a more attractive prospect for potential clients or employers.

-“The role of a designer is continuously changing, now more than ever due to a revolution in the way we live and work," explains Bill Strohacker, principal director of Strohacker Design School.
+“The role of a designer is continuously changing, now more than ever due to a revolution in the way we live and work," explains Bill Strohacker, principal director of Strohacker Design School (opens in new tab).
 "So it’s extremely important for designers to keep up with these changes by continued professional development.
 Design is evolving, and we need to adapt across the digital experience and be relevant.”

 Ben Christie, creative partner at Magpie (opens in new tab) agrees.
 "A truly successful graphic designer develops an innate ability to continually grow and adapt to their ever-changing environment," he says.
 "So you should always be looking and learning.
 Sucking up as much of the world as you can.
 Sustained designer nourishment."